F 3 GEOGRAPHY

 Disadvantages

-2. Actual values represented by each component cant be known at a glance
+2. Actual values represented by each component cannot be known at a glance.

 3. Difficult to accurately measure and draw sectors whose values are too small.